Top 5 Differences Between Commercial and Consumer TVs

 Which TV is Built to Last?

-Commercial TVs are designed, engineered and supported for out-of-home environments for a wide range of applications including digital signage, education, collaboration and entertainment.
-They’re specified to continuously operate for up to 16-hours a day, 7-days a week and are designed to withstand the rigors of the commercial market.
+Commercial TVs are designed, engineered, and supported for out-of-home environments, including digital signage, education, collaboration, and entertainment.
+They’re specified to operate continuously for up to 16 hours a day, seven days a week, and are built to withstand the demands of commercial use.

-As previously mentioned, a commercial TV will likely be running up to 16 hours a day, 365 days a year, while a consumer TV may only run for a few hours each day.
-As a result, commercial screens are engineered and tested to endure a longer lifecycle than consumer televisions.
-Commercial grade TVs often tout having enhanced glass screens designed for long hours of operation and are less sensitive to image retention issues.
-Commercial TVs also have higher quality power supplies and advanced cooling design, which allows for longer use.
+While a commercial TV may run up to 16 hours a day, 365 days a year, a consumer TV typically runs only a few hours daily.
+As a result, commercial screens are engineered to endure a longer lifecycle, with enhanced glass screens and higher-quality power supplies and cooling systems.
+These features reduce sensitivity to image retention and allow for extended use.

 How Bright Does Your TV Need To Be?